daniel-wrench/reynolds_scales_project/README.md

     - `srun --pty --cpus-per-task=2 --mem=1G --time=01:00:00 --partition=quicktest bash`
     - `bash 0_download_files.sh`
     - (`Ctrl-b d` to detach from session, `tmux attach` to re-attach)

+    There are approximately 10,000 files for each of the daily datasets (MFI, 3DP:PLSP and 3DP:ELM2), and 400 for the monthly datasets (OMNI)

 4. **Get the raw variables by processing the CDF files:**